CumulusNetworks/config-backup-upgrade-helper/README.md

 Determine changed config files.
 Optionally create backup archive or sync to other slot

 no args - Default: Print output of changed config files to screen -b, --backup,            Create a backup archive of changed config files.
 -d, --backup_dir [dir],  Location to store backup archive.
 Default dir is /mnt/persist/backup -n, --dryrun,            Output to screen but don't create or remove any files -s, --sync,              Copy changed and added files to alternate slot -f, --force,             Used with -s.
-Do not ask before copying or removing files -x, --exclude dirs, Exclude a comma separated list of dirs: e.g.  -x /root,/home -h, --help, Show this message
+Do not ask before copying or removing files -x, --exclude dirs,      Exclude a comma separated list of dirs: e.g.  -x /root,/home -c, --clean,             Clean /mnt/persist of all but license and backup archives -h, --help,              Show this message
 ```

 # Caveats: Config File Migration Script